 Room and Board Arrangements:

 We house everyone in double or triple occupancy rooms in the village houses (or in a nearby hotel, depending on availability).
 Every house is equipped with bathrooms.
 You will be guests of Romanian families and will have a chance to discover the true sense of old fashion Transylvanian hospitality.
 You will experience some of the nicest aspects of Eastern European country life, indulging in your guest families home made cookies and a variety of home made traditional beverages.
 Generally speaking, you will have all the advantages of a country life with the comfort of an urban environment.
 Breakfast and lunch are included during the work week and we will eat as a team at our base.
 Students are responsible for their own dinner and meals during the weekend.
 Beware that Romanian cuisine is meat oriented (although we do our best to satisfy vegetarian diets as well; however, we are not able to provide a vegan or gluten-free meal option).
-Cost: $1,795 per each 4 weeks session.
+Cost: $1,995 per each 4 weeks session.

 Dr. Andre Gonciar